RonjaKnudtsen/Bearly/README.md

 1. Firebase upload.
 Camera pictures will not upload to firebase.
 2. When a new user is logged in, the "My profile" is not updated.
 3. Make it possible to create a new drink which is not in the database.
 This drink should be marked as unfinished until it has been validated and added metadata.
+4. Move the services and factories out of app.js (clean up the code)

 ###### Database/metadata:
 1. Add more drinks to the database.